Hamburg is Germany’s second largest city and a destination that should be on your vacation planning radar!

 You have a few options for getting from the Hamburg airport into the city center.
 One is to take the “S-bahn” (above ground metro) – the S1 (green line) goes right downtown 25 minutes.
 This is a great option if you know where you’re going and don’t have much luggage.

 Another option is to arrange for a private airport transfer (to or from the airport).
 This is the perfect option if you’re traveling with others, especially kids, don’t want the hassle of trying to get cash and metro tickets while jet lagged or if you’d prefer to have someone else navigate in an unfamiliar city.
-Click here to reserve your hassle-free Hamburg airport transfer.

-Taking the train to Hamburg
+Taking the Train to Hamburg

 If you’re traveling to Hamburg from elsewhere in Germany or other European cities, I recommend taking the train.
 If you book in advance you can score super cheap tickets.
 Plus, the train is just so easy and convenient.
 To give you an idea of travel times to Hamburg, here are a few examples: